Retzudo/servoskull/README.md

 ## What does it do?

-Respond to commands either by prefix or when mentioned like a regular user.
-Can also play some sounds in voice channels.
+1. Respond to commands either by prefix or when mentioned like a regular user.
+2. Play sounds in voice channels.
+3. Passively respond to messages that contain certain keywords

 ## What does it *not* do?